 Lavender Hyssop’s alter ego is “Licorice Hyssop” and for good reason.
 I use the leaves and flowers together to make a minty licorice tea.
 Steep 2-3 tablespoons of bruised fresh leaves and several flowers in two cups of boiled water for 5 minutes.
 Can be enjoyed hot or iced.

 Evening Primrose (Oenothera biennis)

 Another plant that can be eaten in its entirety.
-The seeds can be used like poppy seeds, decorating breads and cookies.
+The seeds can be used like poppy seeds, to decorate breads and cookies.
 The bright yellow flowers are great in salads and the leaves can be used cooked or raw.
 Be mindful though, the taste is fairly strong.

 Nodding Wild Onion (Allium cernuum)

 As its name implies, the Nodding Wild Onion is a member of the onion family.
 The entire plant is edible and has a strong onion smell when bruised.
-I find that cooking the onion removes the strong flavours and leaves a more mild flavour behind.
+I find that cooking the onion removes the strong flavors and leaves a more mild taste behind.

 White Yarrow (Achillea millefolium)

-Yarrow’s flavour is strong and bitter; it’s not very good raw but makes a great spice when the leaves are dried and crushed.
+Yarrow’s flavor is strong and bitter; it’s not very good raw but makes a great spice when the leaves are dried and crushed.
 I like to add it to meat dishes.